kishikawakatsumi/Mozc-for-iOS/README.md

 ## License

-Mozc for iOS build is available under the [Apache license][Apache] (same as the original).
+Mozc-for-iOS is available under the [Apache license][Apache] (same as the original).
 See the LICENSE file for more info.